bundlewrap/bundlewrap/doc/faq.rst

 Blockwart says an item failed to apply, what do I do now?
 ---------------------------------------------------------

 Try running :command:`bw apply -i nodename` to see which attribute of the item could not be fixed.
-If that doesn't tell you enough, try ``bw --debug apply -i nodename`` and look for the command Blockwart is using to fix the item in question.
+If that doesn't tell you enough, try ``bw --debug apply -i nodename`` and look for the command Blockwart is using to fix the :term:`item` in question.
 Then try running that command yourself and check for any errors.

 |

 What happens when two people start applying configuration to the same node?
 ---------------------------------------------------------------------------

 Blockwart uses a locking mechanism to prevent collisions like this.
-When Blockwart finds a lock on a node in interactive mode, it will display information about who acquired the lock (and when) and will ask whether to ignore the lock or abort the process.
+When Blockwart finds a lock on a :term:`node` in interactive mode, it will display information about who acquired the lock (and when) and will ask whether to ignore the lock or abort the process.
 In noninteractive mode, the operation is always cancelled for the node in question unless :option:`--force` is used.

 |